katzendrama/quickndirtymailceiver/README.md

 2. Create new Folder called "mails"

-3. node index.js (Main Folder where "mails" is a subfolder of)
+3. node app.js (Main Folder where "mails" is a subfolder of)

+4. Read received Mails in Folder "mails"

 Enjoy receiving mails in JSON Format with all details.